tanishq-rathod/Marketplace_analytics_olist/README.md

 - Repeat purchase rate: **3.12%**
 - Cohort retention: **0.48%** active a month after first purchase, down to **0.04%** by month twelve
-- RFM segmentation: about **60%** of customers fall into At-Risk or Lost
+- RFM segmentation: about **60%** of customers fall into At-Risk or Lost Customers

 They all point the same way.
 This isn't slow churn — most people just don't come back.
 Which means growth depends entirely on new customers.